SnehaJain09/Style-Transfer-using-Generative-Adversarial-Network-GAN-/README.md

 Generative adversarial networks (GANs) provide the luxury of creating another type of MRI from the existing one.
 In this capstone, you will use a particular variant of GANs, called CycleGAN, to translate the style of one MRI image into another.
 This will help in gaining a better understanding and analysis of the scanned image.
 By using GANs, you will create T2 weighted images from T1 weighted MRI images and vice-versa.

+Problem Statement: Our goal in this capstone is to convert T1(Type 1) type MRI images into T2 (Type 2) type MRI images.
+This way we can create a revolutionary impact in the healthcare sector.